 At Mondelēz International, we are committed to making our snacks the right way by helping protect the planet as well as respecting human rights across our value chain.
-This includes the rights of children in the cocoa supply chain, and through our Strategy to Help Protect Children we are working to help prevent and combat the risk of child labor, bringing us closer to our ultimate vision to collaborate with others to help work toward a cocoa sector that is free of child labor.
+This includes the rights of children in the cocoa supply chain, and through our Strategy to Help Protect Children we aim to help enhance child protection systems and improve access to quality education in Cocoa Life communities, bringing us closer to our ultimate vision to collaborate with others to help work toward a cocoa sector that is free of child labor.

 We focus on activities that are broken down into three primary areas of response: prevention efforts, monitoring and remediation, and systemic solutions.